danaevernden/P4/readme.md

 bugs to fix
 -allow CRUD to charities for only users that added charity?
 -make CSS pretty some more
 -not sure why login and register isn't working on DO -comment on piazza
 -test everything!!!
--get rid of hashtags if i'm not using it
 -state dropdown for register form not working/ save not working for new user -money on front page is not correct -only pulling for current user maybe?
 -eager loading from two tables?